 Plitvice is basically out in the middle of nowhere, which makes driving your best option.
 If renting a car is out, there are also tours that run from Zadar, Split, and Zagreb.
-Parking was fairly cheap (it cost us about 50 kuna or $6 for the day) and there were plenty of spots when we went (though we got there early and an off peak month).
+Parking was fairly cheap (it cost us about 50 kuna or $6 for the day), and there were plenty of spots when we went (though we got there early in an off peak month).

 HOW MUCH TIME TO SPEND